I’ll Always Be Around

 “Is she acting distant?”

 “It’s that… sometimes I look at her when she’s sleeping next to me…she suddenly becomes transparent, literally, like a ghost.
 It’s like I can see the pillow and sheets underneath her, through her.
-At first I thought my eyes were playing tricks in the dark.
-But, she fades away, like she’s disappearing, turning invisible.
+At first I thought my eyes were playing tricks in the dark but no. She fades away like she’s disappearing, turning invisible.
 I know.
-It sounds bizarre.”
+It sounds crazy.”

 “That’s what I though at first, but it’s happened more than once and not in the dark.
-One time she stood staring out the window and she slowly began to vanish.
-I could see out the window right through her.
+One time she stood staring out the window when she slowly began to vanish.
+I could see buildings and cars out the window right through her.
 Then she disappeared entirely.
 I freaked out and left the apartment for about an hour.
 I had to get out, compose myself.
 When I came back Kelly was there in the apartment, just like before.
-She said she didn’t remember that I left, and that she experienced missing time.”
+I asked if she noticed anything weird.
+She said she didn’t remember that I left, that she experienced missing time.”

-Dr. Clement took notes.
-None of it made sense but she surmised that Jason was either fabricating the tale or he was delirious.
-Perhaps Jason created the story in order to make it look like Kelly was the problem.
-Despite the absurdity of it all Dr. Clement had to get back to the relationship issues.
+Dr. Clement took notes on all Alex said.
+None of it made sense but she surmised that Alex was either fabricating the tale or he was delirious.
+Perhaps Alex created the story.
+The fact that Alex had no shadow was just as absurd but real.
+Despite the irrationality of it all Dr. Clement had to get back to the relationship issues.

-“Yes, that is extremely odd, Jason.
+“Yes, that is extremely odd Alex.
 I’m sure there is a reason for what you think you see.
 But I’d like to get to your relationship with Kelly.
 Can I ask you something and will you answer honestly?”

-“Do you always go out with Dan; to the bowling alley, the pool hall, when you say you do?”
+“Do you always go out with Nick to the bowling alley, the pool hall, when you say you do?”

 Alex took a moment to answer.
 “No. Not all the time.”